Pointwise Assouad dimension for measures: Self-similar and self-affine measures

-\begin{enumerate} \item If the VSSC is satisfied, then $B(\pi(\omega),2^{-1}n_1^k)\cap F\subset \pi(Q_k(\omega))$. \item $\pi(Q_k(\omega))\subset B(\pi(\omega),(n_1+\ldots+n_d)n_1^k)$. \end{enumerate} \end{prop} The proof of the proposition can be found in \cite[Proposition 6.2.1]{O}.
-Let us now prove Theorem \ref{thm:bm_formula}.
-The proof follows ideas of Fraser and Howroyd \cite[Theorem 2.6]{FH}, but to establish the result at almost every point, we have to be a little more careful with the spacing of the subsequences which determine the Assouad dimension.
+\begin{prop} Let $\omega\in\Sigma$ and $k\in\N$. \begin{enumerate} \item If the VSSC is satisfied, then $B(\pi(\omega),2^{-1}n_1^k)\cap F\subset \pi(Q_k(\omega))$. \item $\pi(Q_k(\omega))\subset B(\pi(\omega),(n_1+\ldots+n_d)n_1^k)$. \end{enumerate} \end{prop} The proof of the proposition can be found in \cite[Proposition 6.2.1]{O}.
+Let us now prove Theorem \ref{thm:bm_exact_dimensionality}.
+The proof follows ideas of Fraser and Howroyd \cite[Theorem 2.6]{FH}, where they carefully construct sequences of points and scales, which give the desired exponent for the lower bound.
+The difficulty we face when compared to the approach in \cite{FH}, is that where they have the freedom to choose the point they consider for each pair of scales independently, we have to find a single point where we see the desired behaviour at arbitrarily small scales.
+Due to the non-conformality of the sponge, this essentially means that we not only need to find long enough sequences of convenient symbols in the symbolic space, but we also have to control their location within the word.

-\begin{proof}[Proof of Theorem \ref{thm:bm_formula}] First we note that $L_q(n)$ increases with $n$ and, since $n_q$ are strictly increasing, decreases with $q$.
+\begin{proof}[Proof of Theorem \ref{thm:bm_exact_dimensionality}] First we note that $L_q(n)$ increases with $n$ and, since $n_q$ are strictly increasing, decreases with $q$.
 It is an elementary exercise to show that for every $k\in\N$, there is an integer $n_k$, such that for all $n\geq n_k$, we have

 For $q=1,\ldots,d$, let $p_q^{\min}=\min_{\bar{\imath}\in\Lambda}p_q(\bar{\imath})$, and let $\bar{\imath}_q^{\min}$ be some element of $\Lambda$ which achieves this minimum.
 Define for every $k\in\N$ the set